LitiumAB/Education/Developer Education/Tasks/Enable Elasticsearch/README.md

 There are in general three places to look for any issue that you experience during setup and test:

 1. Litium event log - found as the file _litium.log_ in solution folder
-1. Litium Elasticsearch log - found as the file _elastic.log_ in solution folder
+1. Litium Elasticsearch log - found as the file _elasticsearch.log_ in solution folder
-1. Elasticsearch log in docker - run the following command to get logs from the last minute:
+1. Elasticsearch log in docker - see _Useful docker commands_ in the [Docker task](../Docker) for details on how to read
-    ```console
-    docker logs --since 1m elasticsearch
-    ```
-    Additional documentation on options for `docker logs` can be found at https://docs.docker.com/engine/reference/commandline/logs/